Parashat Matot-Masei

 Rav Ze'ev Haim Lifshitz

-Translated from Hebrew by S. NAthan
+Translated from Hebrew by DR. S. NAthan

 l'ilui nishmat Esther bat mordechai